AdobeDocs/marketo-measure.en/help/api-connections/understanding-marketo-measure-adwords-tagging.md

 ---
-description: Understanding [!DNL Marketo Measure] AdWords Tagging - [!DNL Marketo Measure]
+description: "Understanding [!DNL Marketo Measure] AdWords Tagging guidance for Marketo Measure users"
 title: Understanding [!DNL Marketo Measure] AdWords Tagging
 exl-id: c6658766-d3a8-46ed-b2d2-826eb61ce269
 feature: APIs, Integration, UTM Parameters
 ---
 # Understanding [!DNL Marketo Measure] AdWords Tagging {#understanding-marketo-measure-adwords-tagging}

 In order to track your ads at a very granular level, the Ad Destination URLs must be unique.
 To accomplish this, [!DNL Marketo Measure] autotagging automatically adds tracking parameters to the Ad Destination URLs of your [!DNL AdWords] ads.
 Let's take a look at an example below.